gopro/OpenGoPro/docs/tutorials/_python-tutorials/tutorial_4_ble_queries.md

 where **xx** are setting / status ID(s) and **len** is the total length of the query (not including the length).
 There will be specific examples below.

+{% note %}
-{% note Since they are two separate commands, combination of settings / statuses can not be polled simultaneously. %}
+Since they are two separate commands, combination of settings / statuses can not be polled simultaneously. %
+{% endnote %}

 Here is a generic sequence diagram (the same is true for statuses):